 “Do not judge, and you will not be judged.
 Do not condemn, and you will not be condemned.
 Forgive, and you will be forgiven.”
 Luke 6:37

 This instruction does not mean we should not judge between right and wrong.
 Discerning what’s good and just is critical.
 Society must enact laws that call out wrongful behavior.
-Unfortunately, though, in many cases our man-made laws do not reflect God’s holy will, legalized abortion is one example.
+Unfortunately, though, in many cases our man-made laws do not reflect God’s holy will, legalized killing of the unborn is one example.

 Jesus said, “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another.”
 John 13:35